mfaiqrofifi/MyGram/README.md

 - [Golang] - the major language for making this API
 - [GORM] - conecting our database and API and making easy query
 - [JWT] - Making token for authentification and authorization.
-- [GIN] - Farmework for Making an API
+- [GIN] - Framework for Making API

 ## Result